"I can't wait to be a part of a vibrant and exciting place to study!"

 If your first language is not English, please check our English Language requirements.

 This degree deals with the broad themes of cognition, individual differences, biological and evolutionary issues, social functioning, and development across the lifespan.
-The courses you take will develop your understanding of psychology’s everyday applications, such as studies of people at work and the rationale for and use of psychological tests.
+The modules you take will develop your understanding of psychology’s everyday applications, such as studies of people at work and the rationale for and use of psychological tests.

-You'll have the opportunity to develop your own particular interests by choosing from a wide range of specialist courses, and will carry out a research project on a subject of your choice with guidance and support from a supervisor.
+You'll have the opportunity to develop your own particular interests by choosing from a wide range of specialist modules, and will carry out a research project on a subject of your choice with guidance and support from a supervisor.
 This allows you to apply the many skills you have learned throughout the programme to define and address new questions.

 This modular system allows considerable flexibility of choice in your final year when you can tailor your study according to your particular interests and ultimate aims, by choosing six option modules on specialised topics.
 The precise list changes year by year (for example, a new member of staff may add a module).
 The current full list of modules offered by the department can be found below.

 We assess students through a varied range of methods.